Next: About this document ...

 The little bootstrap and other methods for dimensionality selection

--fixed prediction error.
+in regression: -fixed prediction error. -fixed prediction error.

 Journal of the American Statistical Association,